Home » This Easy Shrimp and Broccoli Stir-Fry With Rice is Better Than Take Out

 Shrimp and Broccoli Stir fry on top of a bed of white rice

-Why You’ll Love This Shrimp and Broccoli Stir Fry
+Why You’ll Love This Shrimp and Broccoli Stir fry

 Prepped Broccoli mushrooms snow peas and red bell pepper for shrimp and broccoli stir fry